Jacob Bannon

-Jacob Bannon (born October 15, 1976) is an American musician who is the vocalist, lyricist and graphic artist for the metalcore band Converge.
+Jacob Bannon (born October 15, 1976) is an American musician who is best known as the vocalist for the metalcore band Converge.
 He is the co-founder and owner of the record label Deathwish Inc. and the author of many visual works for independent punk rock and heavy metal musicians.
 Bannon has also composed and performed experimental music as Supermachiner with Ryan Parker and more recently as Wear Your Wounds.

-Personal life
+Early life

 Bannon was born in 1976.
 He grew up splitting his time between Andover in the Merrimack Valley, Charlestown, and East Boston on some weekends.
+During his freshman year of high school, he sustained a severe knee injury after jumping off a bridge and hitting a shopping cart.
+He claims "everything in my knee literally exploded", causing him to miss months of school.
+He said, "that was like the end of my adolescence in a lot of ways."

-At 17, he graduated High School early and chose to work until heading to college.
-He relocated to metro Boston and attended college at The Art Institute of Boston, earning a Bachelors In Fine Arts for design in 1998, and subsequently taught the subject on a college level for a brief time.
-He also won the "Excellence In Design" accolade from the school.
-For a brief time, he instructed at the same college in their "Continuing Education" program.
-After working a variety of freelance design jobs at firms, he became a freelance Artist/Designer primarily working in the Independent music community.
-He is a vegetarian and follows a straight edge lifestyle.
-From 2005 to 2008, he has been nominated for the title of "World's Sexiest Vegetarian" by Peta2.
-He is concerned with the greyhound-racing industry, and is a dog owner, having owned rescued greyhounds, pitbulls, among others.
+At 17, he graduated high school early and chose to work until leaving for college.
+He relocated to metro Boston and attended college at The Art Institute of Boston, earning a Bachelors in Fine Arts for design in 1998, and subsequently taught the subject at a college level for a brief time.
+He received the "Excellence In Design" accolade from the institution, and briefly instructed there himself, participating in its "Continuing Education" program.